trumberger/monitoring-wiki/Policies/Production-Releases.md

 ### Tag Master Branch

-At the end of each sprint, all pull requests to the master branch are commited Wednesday end of day, so the development lead can review and approve these requests on Thursday.
+At the end of each sprint, all pull requests to the master branch are created Wednesday end of day, so the development lead can review and approve these requests on Thursday.
 All approved PRs are merged into master and make up the production release.
 Thursday at 2pm Pacific Time the product manager will tag the master branch with the labels `production` and `v0.x.y.z` if there are no errors in staging.
 Next the branch will be released into Pre-Prod.

 ### Perform Integration and UAT testing